First Impressions: Early-Time Classification of Supernovae using Host Galaxy Information and Shallow Learning: Data

 We generate synthetic light curves in ZTF-$g$ and ZTF-$r$ for each transient class over the redshift range $0<z<0.2$ to match the photometric properties of the data publicly reported in the alert stream of the Zwicky Transient Facility \cite[ZTF;][]{2019Bellm_ZTF}\footnote{\url{http://ztf.caltech.edu}}.
-Because we aim to apply our trained network to the ZTF Bright Transient Survey (ZTF BTS), which is magnitude-limited to $Y<18.5$ (additional detail on the catalog is provided in \textsection\ref{subsec:ZTFBTS}), we cut from our simulations any transients without at least a single observation brighter than this limit.
+Because we aim to apply our trained network to the ZTF Bright Transient Survey (ZTF BTS), which is magnitude-limited to ZTF-$r<18.5$ (additional detail on the catalog is provided in \textsection\ref{subsec:ZTFBTS}), we cut from our simulations any transients without at least a single observation brighter than this limit.
 We also remove observations with a signal-to-noise ratio (S/N) of less than 4 (determined empirically to match the S/N distribution of observations reported in the ZTF BTS).
+The sky locations of transients in the simulated sample, which convolves a uniform distribution where they occur with the ZTF footprint where they are detected, are then used to calculate the expected line-of-sight Galactic extinction assuming $R_V = 3.1$, an intrinsic scatter of $\sigma_{E(B-V)} = 0.16$, and the dust law from \cite{1989Cardelli_Dust}.

 Because the simulation represents a forward model imposing observational cuts on an underlying `true' transient sample, the final number of transients `observed' is unknown \textit{a priori}.
 We simulate 50,000 events of each class so that at least 20,000 remain after these cuts.
 Once we have a dataset of `observed' ZTF SNe, we combine SNe~Ib and SNe~Ic into a single ``SN~Ib/c'' class (due to the uncertainty surrounding their classification as distinct sub-types) and under-sample the dominant classes with the Python package \texttt{imbalanced-learn} \citep{JMLR:v18:16-365} so that the full dataset has the same number of events per class.
 This results in a sample containing 20,000 ZTF light curves per transient class (SN~Ia, SN~II, and SN~Ib/c), or 60,000 in total.
-The sky locations of transients in the simulated sample, which convolves a uniform distribution where they occur with the ZTF footprint where they are detected, are used to calculate the expected line-of-sight Galactic extinction assuming $R_V = 3.1$, an intrinsic scatter of $\sigma_{E(B-V)} = 0.16$, and the dust law from \cite{1989Cardelli_Dust}.